 - Rear Brake – Brembo single 218mm steel back disc with 2 piston caliper

 The MMX 500 top speed is said to be in excess of 310kmh which equates to 192mph.

 Suter MMX 500 at the 2016 Isle of Man TT

 Of course the MMX 500 wouldn’t be worth its salt as a racer if it hadn’t made headlines at the Isle of Man TT, the pinnacle of all road-races.

-Ian Lougher is an icon in the racing world known for 8 victories at the North West 200, 10 wins at the Isle of Man, and a further 32 wins at the Southern 100.
+Ian Lougher is an icon in the road racing world known for 8 victories at the North West 200, 10 wins at the TT, and a further 32 wins at the Southern 100.

 He was the racer selected to take Suter to the 2016 TT and again in 2018.

 It was breaking news when the announcement came that the Suter MMX 500 would be racing, with the Swiss company claiming that the race would be a test ground for technology they were developing to cut two-stroke emissions and make them feasible as everyday engines once more.

 The two-stroke V4, was the only one in the Senior TT category to be raced in both 2016 and later when Lougher again piloted the bike in 2018.

 In 2016 Lougher only managed to scrape 34th place in the race, with an average of 117.54 mph on the infamous mountain course.